chameides/BCSR/README.md

 ## Compile with Grunt

+1. In Terminal, navigate to the project folder.
+2. Compile with with either `grunt` or `grunt watch`

+### Background on Grunt

+Grunt is a task runner, which automates processes.

+* <a href="https://24ways.org/2013/grunt-is-not-weird-and-hard/">Grunt for People Who Think Things Like Grunt are Weird and Hard</a>
+* <a href="http://gruntjs.com/installing-grunt">Installing Grunt</a>
-Use the `gruntfile.coffee` for the grunt settings.
+* Use the `gruntfile.coffee` to modify the grunt settings

 ### Sass, SCSS and CSS